fabian20ro/ai-dev-tasks/README.md

-# 🚀 AI Dev Tasks for Cursor 🤖
+# 🚀 AI Dev Tasks for GitHub Copilot 🤖

 Welcome to **AI Dev Tasks**!
-This repository provides a collection of `.mdc` (Markdown Command) files designed to supercharge your feature development workflow within the [Cursor](https://cursor.sh/) editor.
-By leveraging these commands with Cursor's AI Agent, you can systematically approach building features, from ideation to implementation, with built-in checkpoints for verification.
+This repository provides a collection of `.mdc` (Markdown Command) files designed to supercharge your feature development workflow with the **GitHub Copilot agent** running on **GPT‑4.1**.
+By leveraging these commands with Copilot, you can systematically approach building features, from ideation to implementation, with built‑in checkpoints for verification.

 Stop wrestling with monolithic AI requests and start guiding your AI collaborator step-by-step!